 In a competitive market, some buyers may offer additional perks, such as paying your closing costs.
 With the seller’s closing costs often running into tens of thousands of dollars, this can be an attractive incentive.
 Alternatively, in a multiple offer situation, some buyers add an escalation clause to their offer.
 An escalation cause offers to outbid other buyers by a specified amount.
 If you’re reviewing several offers with similar price and contingency terms, buyer incentives like these can tip the scale.

-Receiving multiple offers when you sell your home is exciting, but it’s crucial to consider all parts of the offer.
+Receiving multiple offers when you sell your home in North Carolina is exciting, but it’s crucial to consider all parts of the offer.
 Above is the best way on how to choose the best offer in a multiple offer situation.